ximira-org/PHINIX/docs/README_setup_local.md

-## This document describes how to setup NUC to run NOVA locally.
+## This document describes how to setup NUC to run PHINIX locally.

 ### Install Ubuntu
 * Download Ubuntu 20.04 from [here](https://releases.ubuntu.com/focal/)